NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/ChatServer/README.md

 - The ChatClient logger, similarly, tracks client-side events like connection status and received messages.

+In class Professor de St Germaine said to mainly use debug and information level debugging.
+(Slide 13 Lecture 21).
+We decided with prof's guidelines.
 # Assignment Specific Topics
 1. Instrumenting your code to log the "right" message, to the "right" place, at the "right" time..
 2. Understand and describe how networking code works